‘By and For the People of Melbourne’: Establishing the Future of Public Health

 Melbourne has come a long way, but today we face new challenges.
 For Dr Brown, a strong charitable sector means a strong community.
 Certainly, Sir John Swanson couldn’t have anticipated the complexities facing the city today.

 Construction of 39 affordable housing units underway in Preston as part of Lord Mayor's Charitable Foundation Affordable Housing Challenge.
-The Foundation placed a $1 million grant for affordable housing on the table and asked local governments to put forward sites and community housing providers to put forward housing concepts as part of the Challenge.
-City of Darebin is working together with Housing Choices Australia on the development of the Preston site.
+The Challenge offered a $1 million grant for affordable housing, asking local governments to put forward sites and community housing providers to put forward housing concepts.
+City of Darebin and Housing Choices Australia co-developed the Preston site.
 The Victorian Government has also since made a significant Big Housing Build grant to support this project.
-SOURCE: Lord Mayor’s Charitable Foundation Archives

 Lord Mayor’s Charitable Foundation provided a Grant of $150,000 in 2017 to support the Climate Council’s Cities Power Partnership program, encouraging communities to take action at a local level.
 Over 175 local government areas, comprising of over 500 cities and towns have joined the initiative and committed to supporting their local community's transition to clean energy.
 SOURCE: Climate Council

 A grant of over $299,000 to Victoria University funded research on the impact of the COVID-19 pandemic on our healthcare system.
 The results were sobering with over 60% of healthcare workers reporting anxiety and burnout, and many noting a desire to leave the workforce.
 Lord Mayor’s Charitable Foundation also supported the next phase, the development of responsive and sustainable solutions to address mental health impacts on frontline healthcare workers.
 SOURCE: Alfred Hospital.